CIBC Miracle Day: Making a difference for kids in need

 With its goal of improving the quality of life for children in need, CIBC Children’s Foundation is dedicated to helping them prepare for future successes.
 By focusing on health, education and well-being, the Foundation provides these children with the opportunity to participate in programs that might not otherwise be accessible to them.
 Such enrichment opportunities are vital in supporting young people in the formative years, encouraging personal and professional growth.

-We thank you in advance for your support!
+We thank you in advance for your interest and support!
 And, as noted above, we warmly encourage you to let us know about any Canadian children’s charities you would like us to consider.